zubairwazir/zubairwazir/README.md

 - 👋 Hi, I’m Zubair Ahamd Khan, I am Software Engineer graduated from UET Peshawar in 2021.
 - 👀 I’m interested in python Flask web programming and machine learning/deep learning Algorithms.
 - 🌱 I’m currently learning Flask Api and also writing research paper on Driver drowsiness detection using deep learning algorithms.
-- 💞️ I’m looking to collaborate on python flask applications and machine learning and deep learning models.
+- 💞️ I’m looking to collaborate on python flask, machine learning and deep learning projects.
 - 📫 You can reach me throgh different social media platfroms by clicking on below links.
 # Regards
 # Zubair Ahmad